kristianmandrup/ember-easyform-cli/README.md

 Run `npm install`

-Now test that it works:
+### Test if installation works

 Run `ember serve`

-This should make Broccoli build the project, pick up the addon *ember-easyform-cli* in the `node_modules/` folder by the keyword
+While Broccoli build the project it will pick up the addon *ember-easyform-cli* in the `node_modules/` folder by identifying it with the `package.json` keyword: `ember-addon`.

- `ember-addon`.
-Load the main addon file `index.js` which adss an `app.import` to the Broccoli build process to pick up the bower component installed in the bower directory of the app, see [ember-easyform-cli](git://github.com/kristianmandrup/ember-easyform-cli.git)
+Ember CLI (via Broccoli) will load the main addon file `index.js` which adds an `app.import` to the Broccoli build process to the Broccoli build process, which picks up the installed bower component [ember-easyform](git://github.com/kristianmandrup/ember-easyform.git) to make it part of the application build.

 *Test in the browser*

+Now you can serve the final build (the library will be part of `vendor.js`).

  `$ open localhost:4200`

-In the console of Chrome web tools:
+In the console of your browser web tools:

 ```bash
 > Ember.EasyForm.VERSION